microsoft/monaco-editor/README.md

 ## Issues

+Please mention the version of the editor when creating issues and the browser you're having trouble in.

 This repository contains only the scripts to glue things together, please create issues against the actual repositories where the source code lives:
  * monaco-editor-core: [Issues](https://github.com/Microsoft/vscode) -- [npm module](https://www.npmjs.com/package/monaco-editor-core) (Issues with the editor itself)
  * monaco-typescript: [Issues](https://github.com/Microsoft/monaco-typescript) -- [npm module](https://www.npmjs.com/package/monaco-typescript) (Issues with JavaScript or TypeScript language support)